daltonshaver/terrorism-analysis/README.md

 For background information, refer to [Mapping Militants](https://cisac.fsi.stanford.edu/mappingmilitants).
 This website includes background information on most Islamic State terrorist cells in the world.

-## Results
-- Intepretations:
-	- Nearly 50% of attacks with an extremely high predicted chance of success (95%) are kidnappings in the Philippines.
-	- Approximately 90% of attacks with a predicted probability of success greater than 95% are located inside a city rather on the outskirts of a city for all three regions analyzed.
-	- Over 95% of attacks with an extremely high predicted probability of success (95%) are non-suicide attacks for the Horn of Africa, Trans-Sahara, and Philippines mission components.

-## Further Notes
+## Notes
-**_This means if the probability of an event happening is >0.5 we usually consider the event to happen or in other words if the chances of an event happening are more than 50% then we can claim that the event will take place, i.e., in this case, it will rain._**

-Add 2 digit labels to bar charts.
-Make bars wider.
-Raise font size.
-Put x axis label in all caps.
-Change labels
+- 10/21: Multiple people killed and kidnapped at a hospital in Nigeria by militants.
+- 10/30: "At least 100 people were killed in the car bomb attacks in Somalia's capital" (NPR Document in Google Drive)

-Will remove the Unknown level from final results of the summary analysis of attacks with <= 95% predicted success chance due to there being no relevant insights gained from it.
-(Also removed "Other" in Weapon Types for the same reason).
+I removed the Unknown levels from final results of the analysis of attacks due to there being no relevant insights gained from it.
+I also removed "Other" in Weapon Types for the same reason.

+Interpretations:
+- 50% of the philippines suicide have over 83% predicted probability of success,
+- 50% of the philippines attack that use suicide have there chance of success being over 92%.
+- There is a ...% chance that the model will be able to distinguish between successful attacks and unsuccessful attacks.
+- I can conclude that changes in the characteristics of an attack are associated with changes in the probability that the attack is successful.

+## Flash Presentation:
+**"Terrorists aim to terrorize."**
+- Use maps.
+- "Join me..."
+- Include variables that I am using to predict success.